A History of Vector Analysis: Summary of book

 Twenty of the ancillary articles appeared in Nature; others were in Philosophical Magazine, London or Edinburgh Proceedings of the Royal Society, Physical Review, and Proceedings of the American Association for the Advancement of Science.
 The authors included Cargill Gilston Knott and a half-dozen other hands.

-The "struggle for existence" is a phrase from Charles Darwin’s Origin of Species and Crowe quotes Darwin: "…young and rising naturalists,…will be able to view both sides of the question with impartiality."
+The "struggle for existence" is a phrase from Charles Darwin’s Origin of Species and Crowe quotes Darwin: "...young and rising naturalists,...will be able to view both sides of the question with impartiality."
 After 1901 with the Gibbs/Wilson/Yale publication Vector Analysis, the question was decided in favour of the vectorialists with separate dot and cross products.
 The pragmatic temper of the times set aside the four-dimensional source of vector algebra.

 Crowe's chapter seven is a survey of "Twelve major publications in Vector Analysis from 1894 to 1910".
 Of these twelve, seven are in German, two in Italian, one in Russian, and two in English.
 Whereas the previous chapter examined a debate in English, the final chapter notes the influence of Heinrich Hertz' results with radio and the rush of German research using vectors.
 Joseph George Coffin of MIT and Clark University published his Vector Analysis in 1909; it too leaned heavily into applications.
 Thus Crowe provides a context for Gibbs and Wilson’s famous textbook of 1901.

 The eighth chapter is the author's summary and conclusions.
 The book relies on references in chapter endnotes instead of a bibliography section.
-Crowe also states that the Bibliography of the Quaternion Society, and its supplements to 1912, already listed all the primary literature for the study.
+Crowe also states that the Bibliography of the Quaternion Association, and its supplements to 1912, already listed all the primary literature for the study.